Montpellier Business School

 Please see the Montpellier Business School homepage for the exact semester times.

-Please bear in mind when planning your studies that the academic calendars in Germany and France differ.
-Dual degree students start their studies at the Montpellier Business School in the winter semester in September.
+Please keep in mind when planning your studies that the academic calendars in Germany and France differ.
+Double degree students start their studies at the Montpellier Business School in the winter semester in September.
 It is not possible to start in the summer semester.
 You stay in Montpellier for one year.

-Type of teaching: a group of approx. 50 students take part in the courses which they complete together.
+Type of teaching: Groups of approx. 50 students take part in the courses which they complete together.
 The courses are usually completed with a written examination.
 You are required to attend the classes.

-In order to receive a degree from Viadrina it necessary to complete the modules in your course of study.
-To this purpose, you can, in consultation with us, have courses recognized which you completed as part of the dual program abroad.
-Discuss recognition with Torsten Glase before your departure.
+In order to receive a degree from the Viadrina it is necessary to complete the modules in your course of study.
+For this purpose, you can, in consultation with us, have courses recognized which you completed as part of the double degree programme abroad.
+Please discuss the recognition with Torsten Glase before your departure.

-In order to obtain a French degree, you have to provide Montpellier Business School with your degree certificate from Viadrina.
-The school then issues you with a degree certificate.
+In order to obtain a French degree, you have to provide the Montpellier Business School with your degree certificate from the Viadrina.
+The MBS then issues you a degree certificate.

-Your master’s dissertation is written and supervised after you return to Viadrina.
+Your Master Thesis is written and supervised after you return at the Viadrina.